kyleu/projectforge/doc/module/android.md

 ### Usage
 - An Android application template is provided in `./tools/android`
-- To function, the `Android` build option must be enabled
+- To function, the `android` build option must be enabled
 - The application is based on a webview, no changes should be needed
 - A script is provided at `./bin/android.sh` that will copy and build the app
 - Icons and settings can be configured in the Project Forge UI